cdlavila/librooks/README.md

 ```

 #### Step 6
-Check server is running, by clicking on the link that appears in the terminal
+Check server is running, by clicking on the link that appears in the terminal.

 #### Step 7
-Testing endpoints in Postman
+Testing endpoints in Postman.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://documenter.getpostman.com/view/14110882/2s83zjtPkd)